giada1198/A-B-Machines/README.md

 ### Fix Camera Access

-Right-click on the application and goto `Contents/Info.plist` file to add the privacy key with in `<dict>` below:
+Right-click on the application and goto `Contents/Info.plist` file to add the privacy key within `<dict>` below:

 ```
 <key>NSCameraUsageDescription</key>